emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-install.md

 kubectl apply -f https://getambassador.io/yaml/traffic-agent-rbac.yaml
 ```

-Then, apply the helloworld service manifest that is annotated to inject the Traffic Agent.
+Then, apply the `Hello` service manifest that is annotated to inject the Traffic Agent.

 ```sh
 kubectl apply -f - <<EOF